0p3r4t0r/coding-challenge-file-ai/README.md

   - A popular choice in Python is [Alembic](https://alembic.sqlalchemy.org/en/latest/) which is built on [SQLAlchemy](https://www.sqlalchemy.org/).
-    However, the use of Alembic doesn't necessarily demonstrate nowledge of SQL.
+    However, the use of Alembic doesn't necessarily demonstrate knowledge of SQL.
     For this reason I've opted to write the initialization scripts in pure SQL and use [/docker-entrypoint-initdb.d](https://docs.docker.com/guides/pre-seeding/#pre-seed-the-database-by-bind-mounting-a-sql-script)
     to ensure the database initialization is run on container startup.